CrendKing/avisynth_filter/README.md

 A DirectShow filter that loads an AviSynth script and feed the frames to the video player.

-This filter exports an "avsfilter_source()" function to the AviSynth script, which serves as a source plugin.
+This filter exports an "AvsFilterSource()" function to the AviSynth script, which serves as a source plugin.
 This filter feeds the video samples from DirectShow upstream to the script.
 Then it sends the processed frame data to the downstream.

 If you used ffdshow's AviSynth plugin, you may find this filter similar in many ways.
 On top of that, this filter is actively adding new features.
 Support most common input formats such as NV12, YUY2 and P010 etc.